timoh6/TCrypto/README.markdown

 TCrypto comes with a simple "plugin system".
 Plugins are run in two separate places.

-First:  before saving the data to a storage.
+* Before saving the data to a storage.

-Second: after extracting the data from a storage (in reverse order).
+* After extracting the data from a storage (plugins are run in reverse order).

 This creates the required serialize/unserialize plugin:

+    // PluginContainer() automatically attaches DefaultPlugin(), which handles
+    // serializing and unserializing.
     $plugins = new TCrypto\PluginContainer();

 You can also attach more plugins: